AnyChart/docs.anychart.com/Common_Settings/Legend/Events.md

 ### Multiple Series

-In this sample selecting a point of a multiple-series chart or moving a mouse over it affects the appearance settings of its legend item.
+In this sample, selecting a point of a multiple-series chart or moving a mouse over it affects the appearance settings of its legend item.
 The `pointsSelect`, `pointMouseOver`, and `pointMouseOut` events are used.

-**Note:** The methods allowing you to configure legend items individually can be found in the [Individual Legend Items](individual_legend_items) section.
+**Note:** The methods allowing you to configure legend items individually can be found in the [Individual Legend Items](Individual_Legend_Items) section.

 ```
 /* listen to the pointsSelect event